-An acoustic neuroma (vestibular schwannoma) is a brain tumour which accounts for a small percentage of all brain tumours.
-Acoustic neuromas are benign (not cancerous) and usually, but not always, are slow growing 1..
-Some may grow and then stop growing altogether.
+An acoustic neuroma (vestibular schwannoma) is a brain tumour that accounts for a small percentage of all brain tumours.
+Acoustic neuromas are benign (not cancerous) and usually, but not always, are slow growing 1… Some may grow and then stop growing altogether.

 It is currently thought that one-sided sporadic acoustic neuromas arise due to a spontaneous mutation (alteration in genetic material) on chromosome 22 2..
 This produces an overproduction of the Schwann cells and the formation of a lump, as they multiply producing a small lump or tumour filling the canal housing these nerves.